 Get to know some of our recent CLC learners below.

 Comfort was born and raised in Nigeria as one of six children.
 Her parents took education very seriously and encouraged Comfort to pursue her academic goals.
-After finished high school she enrolled in the Teacher’s College of Education, which led to a 12 year career of teaching elementary school.
+After finishing high school she enrolled in the Teacher’s College of Education, which led to a 12 year career of teaching elementary school.
 After mastering English and raising four children, she and her husband decided to move to the United States to pursue greater opportunities for themselves and their family.

 The transition to America was a major shock to Comfort.
 “I basically spent two years doing nothing,” she remembers.
 “I cried every day from being homesick and barely left the house.”
 Worse yet, none of